DENON AVR-4306 RECEIVER

 Dolby Digital EX, Dolby Digital, Dolby Pro Logic IIx, DTS-ES, DTS 96/24, DTS Neo:6, DTS, Audyssey

-Front 130 W + 130 W (8 ohms, 20Hz - 20kHz, 0.05 % THD)
+FRONT 130 W + 130 W 8 ohms, 20Hz - 20kHz, 0.05 % THD

-Center 130 W (8 ohms, 20Hz - 20kHz, 0.05 % THD)
+CENTER 130 W 8 ohms, 20Hz - 20kHz, 0.05 % THD

-Surround 130 W + 130 W (8 ohms, 20Hz - 20kHz, 0.05 % THD)
+SURROUND 130 W + 130 W 8 ohms, 20Hz - 20kHz, 0.05 % THD

-Surround back 130 W + 130 W (8 ohms, 20Hz - 20kHz, 0.05 % THD)
+BACK 130 W + 130 W 8 ohms, 20Hz - 20kHz, 0.05 % THD

-BELOW: the rear has a complete jack panel with optical inputs.
-HDMI/1080p pass-thru and S-video inputs as well(!)
-It also has ethernet for connection to a home network which was very progressive for 2006.
+BELOW: the rear has a complete jack panel with HDMI/1080p pass-thru and S-video inputs(!)
+It also has ethernet to allow a home network to access the menus from a PC which was very progressive for 2006.
+It doesn't have aRC HDMI but HDMI 1.1 and optical inputs are available for 5.1 surround.
+Rather than mess with HDMI handshake issues I use only optical for my audio.

 BELOW: The build quality is high with audio-grade capacitors throughout.
 The power supply makes up a left side of the interior with output transistors visible down the center.
-Note the metal tape at the bottom edge to reduce static.
+Note the factory metal tape at the bottom edge to reduce static.
 The audio boards on the far right are removable but are buried under several web cables and connectors.

 THE MICROPHONES

-In a Denon white paper from 2006 called "Audyssey/Multiext" it states: "Denon offers 2 different models of microphones.
+Two microphones were available for Denon receivers during this period: the DM-S205 and 305.
+Both look identical but the 305 has a metal shell while the 205 is all plastic.
+The 205 came with the AVR4306.
+The 305 came with the 5805, 3805, 2805 and 4806.
+It has been said that both have the same specs.
+But in a Denon white paper from 2006 called "Audyssey/Multiext" it states: "Denon offers 2 different models of microphones.
 The DM-S305 (AVR-5805/4806) and DM-S205 (all other AVRs featuring Auto Setup and/or Room EQ) microphones have different calibration curves and are NOT interchangeable."

 MICROPHONE EQ PROCESS